The-OpenROAD-Project/OpenLane/docs/source/hardening_macros.md

 To integrate that macro into a core or a chip, check this [documentation on chip integration][4].

-If you want to create further tweaks in the flow that the abundant configurations doesn't allow, make sure to check [this][2] for more details about the interactive mode of the OpenLANE flow.
+If you want to create further tweaks in the flow that the abundant configurations don't allow, make sure to check [this][2] for more details about the interactive mode of the OpenLANE flow.

 [0]: ./../../configuration/README.md
 [1]: ./OpenLANE_commands.md